 Short-term exposure to white spirit on the skin can cause some irritation, cracking and drying.
 Prolonged exposure can cause burns, blistering and redness.
 So, ensure the affected area is thoroughly clean and seek medical advice if you notice any of the symptoms above.

 If you spill a small amount of white spirit on your carpet, you do need to dry the carpet out fully and keep an eye on the area.
 If you have a foam-backed carpet, the white spirit can rot the foam backing.
-It is also highly flammable, and so care needs to be taken until the white spirit has evaporated.
+It is also highly flammable, so care needs to be taken until the white spirit has evaporated.

-If you have spilt a lot of white spirits, you may need to buy a new carpet and even replace the flooring underneath.
+If you have spilt a lot of white spirit, you may need to buy a new carpet and even replace the flooring underneath.
 The white spirit may have stained the carpet, but it may have weakened the wood and rotted the backing of the carpet.
 It’s a good idea to get a professional in for their opinion.

 As we said, white spirit is a fantastic tool for decorating tasks and a great deal more.
 With any solvent, though, you do need to be careful.